COMPARATIVE NEUROSCIENCE OF CONSCIOUSNESS:

 ABOUT THE CONFERENCE

-The conference will also contribute to the further development of the Comparative Consciousness Research Program aimed at understanding the fundamental nature of consciousness.
+The conference will also contribute to the further development of the Comparative Consciousness Research Program, bringing together diverse approaches toward a more integrated understanding of the biological basis of consciousness.

 SCIENTIFIC ORGANIZER